lanceman2/quickstream/README.md

 ### Dependences

-As noted before, it's currently be developed on Debian GNU/Linux 12 with a GNOME desktop.
+As noted before, it's currently being developed on Debian GNU/Linux 12 with a GNOME desktop.
 Here's a list of the deb packages that I think are needed to build quickstream:

 ~~~
 gcc make graphviz imagemagick doxygen wget libgtk-3-dev librtlsdr-dev gnuradio-dev vim-gtk3 gnome-terminal qt6-base-dev qt6-tools-dev qt6-wayland